cs480x-21c/03-Experiment/readme_draft.md

 Our hypotheses for each visualization were:
 * The pie chart would perform better than the bar chart.
+* The circular bar chart would preform in between the bar chart and the pie chart
 * TODO: insert other hypotheses here

 To test the visualizations, participants were asked to complete a form showing 60 of them in a random order.
 Each visualization contained two marked elements, and participants were asked to input the percentage the smaller element was of the larger element.